Mastersam07/dart-print/README.md

-# dart-print README
+# dart-print

-This is the README for your extension "dart-print".
-After writing up a brief description, we recommend including the following sections.
+A plugin for VSCode to remove all Dart/Flutter print statements.

 ## Features